 • The Golden Temple

-Start early enough in the morning as cremations in Pashupatinath happen mostly in the morning.
+Take a taxi start early enough in the morning as cremations in Pashupatinath happen mostly in the morning.
 Walk to Bodnath from there.

 • Pashupatinath could provide the first culture shock you have ever experienced as life and death are being celebrated and remembered here in unimaginable forms: erotic sculptures of how honeymoon has to be solemnised by a different copulation position for each of the first seven days after the wedding, overlooking dead bodies and pyres waiting to be ignited along something that was ever a river but looks more like an open sewer now.
 Fumes of wood and cannabis from Hollywood style sadhus add to the atmosphere and give the whole an ethereal dimension… But at least the sadhus seem to be in various stages of enlightenment…

-• Walk to Bodnath crossing Pashupatinath from the top and down over the walking bridge trough some urban sprawl to the main Stupa and the embellished surroundings but still with a lot of human misery around.
+• Walk to Bodnath crossing Pashupatinath from the top and down over the walking bridge through some urban sprawl to the main Stupa and the embellished surroundings but still with a lot of human misery around.

 • To flush all haunting memories of the day stop on the way back for the Garden of Dreams at the entrance of North Thamel, a haven of rest, beauty and tranquillity.
 And treat yourself at the Kaiser café.
 Also worthy to visit apparently is the adjacent Kaiser Library (but very limited visiting times..!)